Ensure A Smooth Transition When Selling Your Business

 • Only the two principal parties – the buyer and the seller – bear the responsibility of having to give and receive post-closing assistance.

-• They therefore must discuss this delicate issue directly and with as much candor as possible.
+• They therefore must discuss this critical term of the deal directly and with as much candor as possible.

 • That way the seller will know what to expect after the closing and give honest feedback about what post-closing transitional assistance they think that the buyer will need.